-You may choose to apply for either a:
+You may choose to apply either through:

-1. Faith category place (50% of all places), - If you are a practising member of a religion you may choose to apply through this category.
-Please complete Steps 1 and 2

-2. Open place (the remaining 50% of places) - If you are not a practising member of a faith please complete Step 1 only.
+- 1. A Faith category place (50% of all places).
+If you are a practising member of a religion you may choose to apply through this category.
+Please complete Steps 1 and 2. - 2.
+An Open place (the remaining 50% of places).
+If you are not a practising member of a faith please complete Step 1 only.